helidon-io/helidon/docs/se/metrics/metrics.md

 classloader_loadedClasses_count{scope="base",} 5297.0
 ```

-See the summary of the [OpenMetrics and Prometheus Format][openmetrics-and] for more information.
+See the summary of the [OpenMetrics and Prometheus Format](#format) for more information.

 Example Reporting: JSON format: